I-SER-I/ITMO-Algorithms-2-sem/README.md

-# Data Structures and Algorithms
+# Data Structures and Algorithms II

 Lab. works on Data Structures and Algorithms in ITMO University.
 The lab work was done in C++ language.
 The main topic is graphs and finding substings on strings.